ufal/npfl129/exam/questions.md

   to optimum almost surely.
 [5]

-- Write an $L_2$-regularized minibatch SGD algorithm for training a linear regression model, including the explicit formulae of the loss function and its gradient.
+- Write an $L_2$-regularized minibatch SGD algorithm for training a linear regression model, including the explicit formulas of the loss function and its gradient.
 [5]

 ####Questions@: ,Lecture 3 Questions